 God had to recreate and refashion the world in preparation for man during what is referred to as creation week (Genesis 1:2 - 25).

 Unfortunately, the gap of time between Genesis 1:1 and verse 2 is unknown.
-How, given modern scientific findings regarding the universe, it is safe to say that the earth is indeed quite old.
+Given modern scientific findings regarding the universe, however, it is safe to say that the earth is indeed quite old.